anderramirez-qa/qa-manual-testing-portfolio/Project2-RegistrationTesting/bug_reports.md

 Critical

 ### Description
-Employee can be registered with empty mandatory fields, such as Gender or Adress
+Employee can be registered with empty mandatory fields, such as Gender or Address

 ### Steps to Reproduce
 1. Open Employee Registration form
-2. Leave Gender and Adress fields empty
+2. Leave Gender and Address fields empty
 3. Fill the remaining fields with valid data
-4. Click on "submit"
+4. Click on "Submit"

 ### Expected Result
 - Employee should not be registered
 - Validation error message should be displayed for both missing fields

 ### Actual Result
-- The system allows to leave Gender and Adress field empty
+- The system allows to leave Gender and Address field empty
 - Employee registration is completed succesfully

 ### Status